A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Comparison to previous studies

 First, our models reproduce the expected qualitative behavior of decreasing planet radius when increasing the envelope metallicity for a given planet mass and envelope mass fraction (Fig. \ref{fig:mass_radius}).
 The range of envelope mass fractions predicted by ATHENAIA over the sub-Neptune size regime overall, and for TOI-270 d in particular, also matches expectations from models both at the H/He-rich \citep{lopez_understanding_2014} and H$_2$O-rich \citep{aguichine_mass-radius_2021} ends of the compositional range.

-Our model setup for exploration of the susceptibility of planetary envelopes to demixing goes beyond previous work that adopted either fully adiabatic envelopes, or parameterized temperature profiles \citep{guillot_radiative_2010,amoros_h_2-h_2o_2024,howard_possibility_2025}, calculating composition-dependent radiative-convective temperature profiles as an upper boundary condition to the adiabatic interior models.
+Our model setup for exploration of the susceptibility of planetary envelopes to demixing goes beyond previous work that adopted either fully adiabatic envelopes, or parameterized temperature profiles \citep{guillot_radiative_2010,amoros_h_2-h_2o_2024,howard_possibility_2025}, as we calculate composition-dependent radiative-convective temperature profiles as an upper boundary condition to the adiabatic interior models.
 This approach has several advantages.
 First, it allows for the self-consistent determination of the radiative-convective boundary (RCB) where the adiabatic profiles start, which we find to be deep and even $>1$\,kbar in some of our models, rather than the assumed, and often much lower, RCB pressures adopted ad-hoc when combining interior adiabats with parameterized functions in the upper atmosphere \citep{guillot_radiative_2010}.
+Models with deeper radiative envelopes will have colder interiors, typically more conducive to demixing.
 Second, compared to using adiabatic profiles, our modeling approach accounts for the (often major; \citealp{tang_reassessing_2024}) contribution of the radiative atmosphere to the planetary radius -- which is the key observable for accurate composition estimation when linking planet observations to interior-atmosphere models.

-We expanded upon previous single-planet, single-composition studies of the propensity of envelopes to demixing by instead systematically exploring its onset throughout the mass-radius diagram as a function of water content and over a small range of planetary irradiation conditions.
+We expanded upon previous single-planet, single-composition studies of the propensity of envelopes to demixing by instead systematically exploring its onset throughout the mass-radius diagram as a function of water content and over the range of equilibrium temperatures from the onset of atmosphere water condensation (at the cold end) to that of stable fully-mixed envelopes (at the hot end).
 We also proposed a new method to statistically assess the impact of demixing on the envelope composition of individual planets by leveraging mass, radius, irradiation, and atmospheric constraints.
 Taken together, this modeling exploration provides a first assessment of the impact of this process at the population level.